 Did you know that you’re more likely to encounter a person in an emotional or mental crisis than someone having a heart attack?
-The stigma surrounding mental illness often prevents people from seeking help.
-Those who do want help often don’t know where to turn.
-Mental Health First Aid training equips the public to identify and help someone who is facing a mental health crisis.
+By attending a MHFA training you can learn how to to identify and help someone who is facing a mental health crisis.

 MHFA consortium instructors

 Many people ask how they can become a MHFA instructor.
 The Linden Oaks Behavioral Health team is one of the first organizations in the Midwest trained to teach Mental Health First Aid.
 As trainers, our goal is to make responding to a mental health crisis as common as using CPR in a cardiac emergency.

 The MHFA Consortium is comprised of organizations that have designated specific employees to be MHFA instructors.

 For more information on becoming a Mental Health First Aid instructor, visit Mental Health First Aid.

 Upon receiving your instructor certification, if you are interested in becoming a part of our consortium of instructors, contact us at 630-646-5158 or connect via email at firstname.lastname@example.org.

 Mental Health First Aid: Blended Learning – Tuesday, April 18, 2023 from 3:00 pm – 9:00 pm